 ROLE MODEL ART WORKSHOP

-Living Her Legacy's Role Model Art workshops are partnering five Title 1 elementary schools and youth organizations in Northern Colorado including Aztlan Center after school programs, Boys and Girls Clubs and Matthews House.
+Living Her Legacy's Role Model Art workshops are partnering with five Title 1 elementary schools and youth organizations in Northern Colorado including Aztlan Center, Boys and Girls Clubs and Matthews House.

 "At-risk students involved in arts are 23 percentage points more likely to attend college than peers with low arts involvement."
 (The Arts and Achievement in At-Risk Youth, 2012)